felipe16030/LoxInterpreter/Chapter4.md

 The core of the scanner is just a loop that reads on char at a time.
 It attributes the current char to a lexeme and at the end of each lexeme emits a Token.

 The rules for how a language groups characters into lexeme is called its lexical grammar.
 Particularly, you could use RegEx's to read and classify all lexeme.

+### Maximal munch

+When 2 lexical grammar rules can both match a chunk of code that the scanner is looking at, whichever one matches the most characters wins.

+For example `orchid` can match to both the `or` logical operator or to an identifier.
+We choose the identifier because it matches more characters.